Turners Handicap Chase

-The Favourite From The Sun Now Daily Handicap Chase is a Premier Handicap National Hunt steeplechase in Great Britain which is open to horses aged four years or older.
-It is run on the New Course at Cheltenham over a distance of about 3 miles and 2 furlongs (5,230 metres).
+The Turners Handicap Chase is a Premier Handicap National Hunt steeplechase in Great Britain which is open to horses aged four years or older.
+It is run on the New Course at Cheltenham over a distance of about 3 miles and 2½ furlongs (5,230 metres).
 It is a handicap race, and is scheduled to take place each year in December.

 The race was first run in 2003 and was awarded Grade 3 status in 2011.
 It has been run under various sponsored titles during its history.
 It was re-classified as a Premier Handicap from the 2022 running when Grade 3 status was renamed by the BHA.